 MAKE YOUR VOICE HEARD!

-Our mission is to mobilize the relocation industry to help provide meals to the nearly 50 million Americans who face hunger each and every day.
+Our mission is to mobilize the relocation industry to help provide meals to the more than 42 million Americans who face hunger each and every day.
 Donating food to individuals and families in your community is incredibly important, but it is not a solution.
 Hunger is a symptom of the larger problems of poverty and inequality; to truly “end hunger,” we need to reduce the need for emergency assistance that food banks and pantries provide.

 Food insecurity is a systemic problem that needs to be addressed through, as the Alliance to End Hunger says, “a combination of economic and political solutions.”
 This includes strengthening social safety nets such as the Supplemental Nutrition Assistance Program (SNAP) and child nutrition programs.
 It will also, according to the Food Research & Action Center, require creating jobs, raising wages, strengthening the social safety net, and improving income support for struggling families, among other strategies.